Goopy saw the water rising

 (“The Goopy Ghost at Thanksgiving”)

 Once a work is published, writers are authors by definition.
 They may feel otherwise.
 After paying to publish, they wait for unlikely royalties from speculative sales.
+Earnings may not materialize.

 Co-writing may be the best opportunity to sell past, present and future content.
 It is easy for celebrities to build great fanfare for material.
 Rise like stars with their history, ranking and following.

 It is risky for publishers to add unfamiliar material from newcomers.
-It is hard to develop platforms for unknown marvels.
+It is hard to develop platforms for hot-off-the-press marvels.
 It takes a long time.
 Writers do not have credibility without wide market success.

 Ghostwriting may broaden the selection of books that everyone will want to read.
 Stars may not have time or interest in filling content needs.
 It is quicker and easier to bring outside work into their literary brand.